 Atmospheric emission from the plant's boiler, which uses heavy fuel oil A^{1} , is one of the environmental issues the plant has been dealing with.
-Until fiscal 2011, the plant has controlled boiler emissions by creating appropriate operating conditions collectively with steam emissions inside the plant.
-From fiscal 2011, however, the plant has been moving forward with plans to switch from heavy fuel oil A to liquefied natural gas (LNG) 2 , and is aiming to reduce CO_2 in the near future.
+Until now, the plant has controlled boiler emissions by creating appropriate operating conditions collectively with steam emissions inside the plant.
+From December 2013, however, the plant has switched from heavy fuel oil A to liquefied natural gas (LNG)^{2}, and is proceeding to drastically reduce CO2.